ku-cms/ListMaker/README.md

 python3 make_filter_file.py

-Check jobs with:
+Then check jobs with:

 python3 checkJobs.py

-Then run to convert into format expected by final macro:
+Once jobs are good to go, run to convert into format needed for ntuples:

 python3 convert_filter_file.py

-Final macro:
-SUSYCascades/macros/MakeFilterEff.C

 For using XSDB Scraper: